Knowledge.

 Leadership.

 Dr Deanne is a patient-focused urologist specialising in robotic surgery for cancer and non-cancer conditions.
-She prioritizes personalized care, taking time to understand each patient's needs and providing informative and tailored medical advice.
+She prioritises personalised care, taking time to understand each patient's needs and providing informative and tailored medical advice.

 What can we help with?